NitramO-YT/vesktopCustomCommands/README.md

 3. Remove the `~/.vesktopCustomCommands` folder.
 4. Remove the `customCode.js` file in your Vencord path `~/.config/Vencord/dist/vesktopCustomCommands/`.
 5. Remove the `vesktopCustomCommands` folder in your Vencord path `~/.config/Vencord/dist/`.
 6. Remove the injected code in your Vencord preload file (usually located in `~/.config/Vencord/dist/vencordDesktopPreload.js`) or replace it with the backup you made if you did.
+(You can also delete the file and start Vesktop to recreate it).
 7. Restart Vesktop to apply the changes.

 ---